 To assess the performance of CGGM-2 at recovering the lithospheric field and the non-linear variation of the main field, we compute the Lowes-Mauersberger spatial power spectrum (Mauersberger, 1956; Lowes, 1966) of the internal static field at epoch 2024.0, as well as those of the first and second time derivatives, corresponding to the secular variation (SV) and secular acceleration (SA) for epochs ranging from 2019.0 to 2024.0.
 These spectra are compared to those computed from the CHAOS-7.18 model at epoch 2024.0 (Figure 2).

 The left panel of Figure 2 illustrates the spatial power spectrum of the internal static field.
-Despite the fact that the values of CGGM-2 are generally higher than those of the CHAOS-7.18 model for degrees above 15, the presence of crustal field signals in CGGM-2 is notable.
-This is particularly surprising given that no corrections have been applied for high-latitude scalar field disturbances or low-latitude boom deformation effects on the vector field.
+Despite the fact that the values of CGGM-2 are generally higher than those of the CHAOS-7.18 model for degrees above 15, this shows that useful crustal field signals could be rcovered by the CGGM-2 model.
+This is good news and shows that the additional criteria used to remove data most affected by attitude determination issues or large vector component pertubations when compared to CHAOS-7.18 predictions appears to have been efficient, despite the fact that no corrections have otherwise been applied for high-latitude scalar field disturbances or low-latitude boom deformation effects on the vector field.
 Further investigation of the global distribution of the crustal field reveals that the primary discrepancies are located in high-latitude regions (not shown here), suggesting that magnetorquer (MT) disturbances in the high-latitude scalar field are the main cause of these differences.
 Anticipating the launch of CSES-02 in June of 2025, we expect significant improvements in the results, as the new data are expected to be no longer affected by continuous disturbances.

 The right panel of Figure 2 displays the SV and SA spectra at various epochs between 2019 and 2024 for degrees 1 to 13.
 Overall, there is good consistency between CGGM-2 and CHAOS-7.18 in terms of SV and SA.
-These results highlight the advantage of CSES's revisiting orbits for capturing the non-linear variation of the main field, despite the limitations mentioned above.
+These results suggest that CSES's revisiting orbits could be an advantage for capturing the non-linear variation of the main field, despite the limitations mentioned above.
 We also note that the SA from CGGM-2 exhibits less time dependence at higher degrees and decreases sharply from degree 11 onwards.
 This is likely due to the different regularization strategies employed by the two models.
-As noted by Finlay et al. (2021), the CHAOS-7 model relaxes temporal regularization at higher degrees to facilitate the study of high-degree SA during the Swarm era, resulting in a more gradual decrease in the SA spectrum at higher degrees.
+As noted by Finlay et al. (2021) indeed, and contrary to CGGM-2, the CHAOS-7 model relaxes temporal regularization at higher degrees to facilitate the study of high-degree SA during the Swarm era, resulting in a more gradual decrease in the SA spectrum at higher degrees.